botman/docs/configuration.md

 <a id="slack"></a>
 ## Slack

-**Note:**

-You have three possibilities to set up Slack to connect with BotMan.

 #### Use a bot with the Slack Realtime API

 **Pros:**
    * Your bot user will be a real bot and be able to join channels / talk to in direct messages
    * Very easy to set up

-> **Note:** Until now, you can not yet use  [interactive message buttons](https://api.slack.com/docs/message-buttons) with BotMan and Slack Realtime API.
+> {callout-warning} Please note: Until now, you can not yet use  [interactive message buttons](https://api.slack.com/docs/message-buttons) with BotMan and Slack Realtime API.

 #### Use an [outgoing webhook](https://api.slack.com/outgoing-webhooks)